vivaria/edisonrul.ing/docs/source/cards/trap-of-board-eraser.md

-# TRAP OF BOARD ERASER
+# Trap Of Board Eraser

 *   You cannot activate this card when your opponent does not have a hand.
 *   For other rulings, see "Barrel Behind the Door".